-The Public Works Supervisor is in the process of developing a list of badly deteriorated sidewalk areas.
-Once the list has been compiled staff will solicit quotes to complete any required work.
+The Public Works Department has developed a list of badly deteriorated sidewalk areas.
+The list is in the process of being finalized.
+Once the list is complete staff will solicit quotes to complete any required work.
 Further information will be provided to Town Council as this project progresses.